コンテンツにスキップ

 アート演劇・ダンス

 Winner of the 2nd Kanagawa Kamome Short Play Festival!
-Interview with the Chili Actors Theatre Company and judge LaSalle Ishii
+An interview with the Chili Actors Theatre Company and judge LaSalle Ishii

 「第2回 神奈川かもめ短編演劇祭」優勝! 劇団チリアクターズ&審査員 ラサール石井インタビュー